-The beach isn’t deserted; there are still watersports available here thanks to the calm waters.
-In the summer it will also be lined with sun chairs that you can rent for a few hours.
-Rock formations shelter the area from windier days, so the beach’s warmth adds a luxurious laziness to your overall day here.
-When the heat gets to be a little much, there are a few cafés and a Greek restaurant just a stone’s throw from the sand, where cool frappes and local cuisine await.
+The beach isn’t deserted; watersports are available here, thanks to the calm waters.
+In the summer, it will also be lined with sun chairs that you can rent for a few hours.
+Rock formations shelter the area from windier days, so the beach’s warmth adds luxurious laziness to your overall day here.
+When the heat gets to be a little, there are a few cafés and a Greek restaurant just a stone’s throw from the sand, where cool frappes and local cuisine await.

-Though the bridge is no longer free to walk on and is fenced off (decades of tourism has eroded away the rock), it still makes for some amazing photos and views.
-It is in close proximity to many other nearby sights, so it’s a good spot to cross off your list if you happen to be in the area.
+Though the bridge is no longer free to walk on and is fenced off (decades of tourism have eroded away the rock), it still makes for some amazing photos and views.
+It is near many other nearby sights, so it’s a good spot to cross off your list if you happen to be in the area.
 Plus, many of the immediate sights are within walking distance.

-The beach itself is 500 meters of white sand and sparkling, clear blue water.
+The beach is 500 meters of white sand and sparkling, clear blue water.
 Your days can be spent lounging and tanning in the sun, while you can easily transition to party mode for the evening festivities.
-The area is named for the tiny islet just across the water, which is easily accessible on foot when tides are low.
-The islet is uninhabited; it’s a fun spot to hang out with other beachgoers before walking back across to start the night time fun.
+The area is named for the tiny islet across the water, easily accessible on foot when tides are low.
+The islet is uninhabited; it’s a fun spot to hang out with other beachgoers before walking back to start the nighttime fun.

-Another one for the fun-lovers, Ayia Napa square is a clubber’s dream.
+Another one for the fun-lovers, Ayia Napa square, is a clubber’s dream.
 The square has all the best bars, nightclubs, and restaurants squeezed into a pretty small corner of the city, which is great if you like to bar hop and aren’t in too rough shape yet.
-In the summer season Ayia Napa can turn into a bit of a shitshow with young Europeans on obnoxious stag parties.
-However, if you are looking for drinks, short skirts, and loud music this is your jam.
+Ayia Napa can turn into a shitshow in the summer with young Europeans at obnoxious stag parties.
+However, this is your jam if you are looking for drinks, short skirts, and loud music.

-The area, while rowdy, is at least friendly, so this is a fun spot where foreign groups and travelers can feel safe, but included, in the party activities.
-If you’re new to European partying, it’s not like North America; because the pre-festivities don’t usually begin until 11 pm or midnight, clubs are still going strong well into the early morning light.
+The area, while rowdy, is at least friendly, so this is a fun spot where foreign groups and travelers can feel safe but included in the party activities.
+If you’re new to European partying, it’s not like North America; the pre-festivities don’t usually begin until 11 pm or midnight, so clubs are still going strong well into the early morning light.

 This iconic church sits along a rocky outcrop above the entire town of Protaras.
-The hike up is short and steep, but is easily doable if you’re in decent shape.
-Once at the top you will be rewarded with breathtaking views over the entire area.
-In the spring this area blooms with life.
+The hike is short and steep but is easily doable if you’re in decent shape.
+Once at the top, you will be rewarded with breathtaking views over the entire area.
+In the spring, this area blooms with life.

 The inside of the church is uniquely decorated with beautiful paintings.
-It’s worth it to stick around here until sunset as you will have 360 degree views of Protaras.
+It’s worth sticking around here until sunset as you will have 360-degree views of Protaras.